Duke Nalon: Indy cars

-World Championship career summary
+World Drivers' Championship career

-The Indianapolis 500 was part of the FIA World Championship from 1950 through 1960.
-Drivers competing at Indy during those years were credited with World Championship points and participation.
-Duke Nalon participated in 3 World Championship races.
-He started on the pole once but scored no World Championship points.
+The AAA/USAC-sanctioned Indianapolis 500 was included in the FIA World Drivers' Championship from 1950 through 1960.
+Drivers competing at Indianapolis during those years were credited with World Drivers' Championship participation, and were eligible to score WDC points alongside those which they may have scored towards the AAA/USAC National Championship.

+Nalon participated in three World Drivers' Championship races at Indianapolis.
+His best finish was tenth place, and he qualified on the pole once.
+He scored no World Drivers' Championship points.